Certification for Librarians

 - Learn about tools and resources that will support a successful career in librarianship.

-Study sessions will be given on a quarterly basis.
+Study sessions will occur on a quarterly basis.
 All dates are tentative until 6 weeks prior to the date, at which time the date will be confirmed or modified and sign up will become available.

 Exams – Grade I & II

 Following attendance in a study session, the applicant can proceed with taking the exam for certification.
-The following guidelines are for the exam only; the guidelines for Grade II portfolio submissions follow in the next section.
-A person may take the exam at any time.
+The following guidelines are for the exam only; contact the Library Development Bureau for further information regarding portfolio submissions.

-Completing the exam in a library setting is preferable, although the exam may be completed in an public space.
-On the application form, there is a place to indicate the approximate date and the specific location where the exam will be taken.
+Completing the exam in a library setting is preferable, although the exam may be completed in a public space.
+Please indicate on the application the approximate date and specific location where the exam will be taken.
 Generally, exams are taken at a New Mexico public library that is convenient to the exam-taker's location.

 The applicant must identify and contact a proctor for the exam.
 A proctor is typically an existing library director or another professional individual.
-The proctor should contact Development Bureau for instructions on receiving the exam, proctoring, and submitting the exam.
+Please indicate on the application the proctor's name, affiliation/title, contact phone number and email.
+The proctor may contact the Development Bureau for instructions on receiving the exam, proctoring, and submitting the exam.

 Transmittal of Materials

 Ideally, the exam will be submitted in typed format, electronically.
 If necessary, an applicant may choose to handwrite the exam; please note, illegible submissions may not be graded and returned to the applicant to re-submit.

 The exam is designed to take the applicant an average of 2-4 hours.
 Exam time period should not exceed 6 hours.

 The exam is designed to be “Closed Book.”
-Outside sources or personal notes are not permitted into the testing area and may not be reviewed while the applicant is taking the exam.
+Outside sources of any kind (flash drives, personal notes, the Library Foundations guide (f.k.a. study guide), and web access of any kind, etc.) are not permitted in the testing area while the applicant is taking the exam.